$3 Million Settlement Revealed In High-Profile Fracking Case

 Despite this settlement and others, there may be more fallout from claims of how Pennsylvania's fracking boom has affected residents.
 The state's attorney general has empaneled a grand jury to investigate possible "environmental crimes" in Washington County.

 The AG's office has asked both sides in the Haney v.
 Range case to retain their records, explaining that "one of the potential criminal investigations involves your respective clients."
-Another woman who'd also sued the gas driller has testified before the grand jury.
+Another woman who had also sued the gas driller has testified before the grand jury.

-After today's court decision, an attorney for Haney and the other families issued a statement that said because of this "ongoing criminal Grand Jury investigation, we are not in a position to comment at this time."
+After Tuesday's court decision, an attorney for Haney and the other families issued a statement that said because of this "ongoing criminal Grand Jury investigation, we are not in a position to comment at this time."

 Reid Frazier is a reporter for StateImpact Pennsylvania and The Allegheny Front, a public radio program based in Pittsburgh that covers the environment.